kavitabhatkar9/TODO-list-in-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## TODO lists
+Each To-Do in the list consist of To-Do Label and To-Do Priority.
+• User should also be able to perform the CRUD operations over the ToDo List.
+• Keyboard accessible to do list.
+User should be able to use the next and previous arrow to switch between the To-Do list.
+• User should be able to select the multiple To-Dos and able to delete the To-Dos using delete key.
+• Inline Editing of To-Do Item should be supported.
+User should be able to double click on the To-Do list item to perform the editing of the existing To-Do Item.

+## Architecture
+There are 3 components other than root component.
+Header, AddTodoForm, TodoLists and TodoList.TodoList is the main container which has Header, AddTodoForm, TodoLists as its children components Header consists of the header of the todo list app.
+AddTodoForm consists of the form to add items in the todo list which takes Priority and List Name.
+TodoLists lsits all todo items sorted with Priority.
+* User can navigate and switch between todo lists using Back and Next arrow keys.
+* User can delete a to do list using Delete Key.
+* User can select todo lists using checkboxes next to to do list and can delete them using "Delete Selected" action.

+## Enhancements that can be done with more time

+1. Select all button to select all Todo items in one go.
+This can be user friendly.
+2. Drag and Drop can be implemented so that user can change the Priorities in less clicks than now
+3. Todo itmes can have description, relevant attachments, multiple sections to evaluate.
+4. Import and Export can be given to import/export todos to/from external file.

 ## Available Scripts

 In the project directory, you can run:
+1) npm run start - to start the local server

 ### `npm start`